 Hiatal hernia repair may be recommended when the patient has:

 Patients may need to spend 3 to 10 days in the hospital after surgery.
-A tube will be placed into the stomach through the nose and throat (nasogastric tube) during surgery and may remain for a few days.
-Small, frequent feedings are recommended.
+Rarely, a tube may need to be placed into the stomach through the nose and throat (nasogastric tube) during surgery and may remain for a few days.
+Small, frequent meals are recommended.

 Hospitals used by LapSurgery Australia for this surgery are:

 If you do not have private health insurance, you can expect to have a higher out of pocket depending on where you have your surgery.
 Following your consultation with our surgeon our staff will be able to give you an informed financial consent prior to going ahead with surgery.